metrorailings/OwlBlog/content/posts/week-1-insights-1.md

 #### Chargers @ Football Team

 Washington clearly prefer running the ball over throwing it.
+Makes sense, given their air game so far has been pretty pathetic.

+To be fair to Washington, Joey Bosa has been giving them fits.

 ***